jacksorjacksor/BuildYourOwnDeveloperBlogWithUmbraco15AndAstro/Code/Frontend/src/data/workshop/exercises/exercise-7-code-snippet-component.md

 ### Create a Code Snippet astro component

-In the `.src/components/blocks` directory, create a new comonent file called `CodeSnippetComponent.astro`
+In the `.src/components/blocks` directory, create a new file called `CodeSnippetComponent.astro`

 Use the following snippet in the file: